Skip to main content

 Optional properties

-Reading property nullability is not supported, we need to explicitly set nullable attribute:
+Reading property nullability is not supported, you need to explicitly set nullable attribute:

 @Property({ nullable: true })